Derry Halloween Witch

 Famous playwrights like Oscar Wilde, James Joyce, Samuel Beckett, WB Yeats, John Millington Synge, and George Bernard Shaw all called Dublin home for a time.

-The Dublin Theatre Festival, which runs from Sept.
-28th to Oct.
-15th, is a good example of the cultural richness of the city.
+The 2024 Dublin Theatre Festival will run from Sept.
+26th to Oct.
+13th, is a good example of the cultural richness of the city.

 The festival typically includes hundreds of theater performances in many different venues across the city.